Rhizomatica/mercury/README.md

 In case of switching  telecom_system.plot.plot_active to YES, the gnuplot is required to be installed on the machine.

-To install GNU plot run the following command as root: 'apt-get install gnuplot'.
+To install GNU plot run the following command as root: 'apt-get install gnuplot-x11'.

 * ALSA Sound